Champaign teen shot in leg early Saturday

-CHAMPAIGN - Champaign police are looking for the person who shot a teen in southwest Champaign early Saturday.
+CHAMPAIGN — Police are looking for the person who shot a teenager early Saturday morning in southwest Champaign.

-At 2:23 a.m., police went to the 1900 block of Southwood Drive where they found a 16-year-old male with a gunshot wound to his left leg.
+At 2:23 a.m., police were called to the 1900 block of Southwood Drive where they found a 16-year-old male with a gunshot wound to his left leg.

 After police administered first aid, the teen was taken to a local hospital.